centrica-engineering/nucleus-docs/docs/components/ns-highlighter.md

 > Highlighters can be used to communicate information or error, warning and success messages.

 A component that communicates the message that a service is not available to them or that there are technical issues on specific pages only.
-These messages are different to global messages as they only apply to some pages not site wide e.g. a message that says the top up service is not available would only apply to pages that customers will look at in order to top up.
+These messages are different to global messages as they only apply to some pages not site wide.

+e.g. a message that says the top up service is not available would only apply to pages that customers will look at in order to top up.

+## Accessibility
+In order to make this component accessible, it is read first when the page is loaded (before any other content) by assistive technology such as screen readers.
+This is to convey the important information contained in the highlighter to those users who need it.
+Multiple highlighters on a page will be read in sequence.

+We recommend you use highlighters for their role, not for their looks.

 ## Content guidance